wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/transaction.md

 Waves transactions are very cheap but not free.
 Each transaction must contain a fee not less than specified in [Transaction fee](/en/blockchain/transaction/transaction-fee) article.

-> :bulb: On Testnet, a user can top up their balance using [Testnet Faucet](/en/ecosystem/waves-explorer/account-balance-top-up-in-the-test-network).
+> :bulb: On Testnet, a user can top up their WAVES balance using [Testnet Faucet](/en/ecosystem/waves-explorer/account-balance-top-up-in-the-test-network).

 **Workflow**